Inside the complex, secretive business of buying ube, the internet’s new favorite food

 In March, Starbucks added an iced ube coconut macchiato to its menu, which the company said came after its ube flavor became a customer favorite at premium store locations.
 UK-based competitor Costa Coffee also launched a new ube flavor in the same month for its hot chocolate and frappe drinks.

-Datassential, a Chicago-based market researcher, said its surveys indicate 27% of US consumers know what ube is now compared to 15% five years ago.
+Datassential, a Chicago-based market researcher, said its surveys indicate 27% of US consumers know what ube is now, compared with 15% five years ago.
 But while ube menu offerings have tripled over the past four years, it is still on less than 2% of US menus.

 Though the purple products have not reached the same level of ubiquity as matcha lattes, their growing popularity is putting pressure on the less developed ube supply chain.
 Ube enterprises can be tight-lipped on sourcing, and Topacio said many consumers likely can’t tell if they are tasting real ube or not.

-Note: This story has been updated to correct the name of the company Pamana World.